You are listening to the Sean Hannity Radio Show Podcast.

 I mean, why wouldn't we do that?

-Everybody knows one thing that at 35% taxes, right?
+Everybody knows one thing, that at 35% taxes, right?

-They're not gonna bring their money back.
+They're not going to bring their money back.

 They're not bringing their money back.

-They haven't over The last fifteen years.
+They haven't over the last 15 years.

 It's always been the same.